ocaml/ocaml.org/data/tutorials/en/001_a_first_hour_with_ocaml.md

 ## Imperative OCaml

-OCaml is not just a functional language: it supports imperative programming too.
+OCaml is not just a functional language; it supports imperative programming too.
 OCaml programmers tend to use imperative features sparingly, but almost all OCaml programmers use them sometimes.
-What happens if you want a variable that you can assign to and change throughout your program?
-You need to use a *reference*.
+If you want a variable that you can assign to and change throughout your program, you need to use a *reference*.

 Here's how we create a reference to an integer in OCaml: